iVis-at-Bilkent/cytoscape.js-context-menus/README.md

           console.log('remove element');
         },
         disabled: false, // Whether the item will be created as disabled
+		show: false, // Whether the item will be shown or not
         hasTrailingDivider: true, // Whether the item will have a trailing divider
         coreAsWell: false // Whether core instance have this item on cxttap },